argoproj-labs/hera/docs/getting-started/walk-through/advanced-hera-features.md

 ##### Parameters

-In normal Hera, we can specify inputs inside the `@script` decorator as follows:
+In Hera, we can specify inputs inside the `@script` decorator as follows:

 ```python
 @script(